MyParcelCOM/docs/content/api/create-a-shipment/carrier-specific-requirements.md

 weight = 3
 +++

-The MyParcel.com API is built to communicate with many different carriers.
+The MyParcel.com API is built to communicate with many carriers.
 However, each carrier has their own restrictions and requirements for creating shipments.
 Below you will find a list of every carrier specific requirement and restriction that the currently integrated carriers have for a shipment.